ZiadAbass/prosthetic-predictor/README.md

 </br>

 ## The Data
-The data used was collected from various healthy volunteers who wore 5 IMU sensors on different parts of the body:
+The data used was obtained during a study led by Professor Abbas Dehghani-Sanij at the University of Leeds.
+It was collected from various healthy volunteers who wore 5 IMU sensors on different parts of the body:
 - Right foot
 - Left foot
 - Right thigh